gauravdgreat/findyouritems/README.md

-FindYourItem
+🎉 FindYourItem
-FindYourItem is a web application designed to help users report lost and found items.
-Users can submit reports about items they've lost or found and view items reported by others.
-The application features user authentication and session management to ensure that only logged-in users can submit reports.

-Table of Contents
-Features
-Technologies Used
-Installation
-Usage
-Folder Structure
-Contributing
-License
+FindYourItem is your go-to web application for reporting lost and found items.
+Whether you’ve misplaced something valuable or found an item that someone else is looking for, this app has you covered!

-Features
+🌟 Features
-User Authentication: Users must sign up and log in to submit reports.
+🔐 User Authentication: Sign up, log in, and keep your reports secure.
-Submit Reports: Report lost or found items, including descriptions and images.
+📋 Submit Reports: Easily report lost or found items with descriptions and images.
+🔍 Search Functionality: Find specific items using our search feature.
-View Reports: Browse items reported as lost or found.
+📜 View Reports: Browse through lost and found items reported by others.
-Search Functionality: Search for items by name.
-Session Management: Users remain logged in until they log out.
+🔒 Persistent Sessions: Stay logged in while you browse or submit reports.
-Technologies Used
+🛠️ Technologies Used
 Frontend: HTML, CSS, JavaScript
 Backend: Node.js, Express
 Database: MySQL
 File Uploads: Multer
 Authentication: BcryptJS
 Session Management: Express-Session
-Installation
+🚀 Installation
-To get started with FindYourItem, follow these steps:
+Get started with FindYourItem in just a few steps:

 Clone the Repository: